odarriba/docker-timemachine/README.md

 This repository contains a script to run the container at boot time **in Ubuntu-based distros**, but it requires that the container have been run manually at least one time.

-To install the script, just execute `sudo cp timemachine.conf /etc/init/timemachine.conf`.
+To install the script, just execute `sudo cp config/timemachine.conf /etc/init/timemachine.conf`.

 * To start the service: `sudo service timemachine start`
 * To stop the service: `sudo service timemachine stop`